 Speak Out for Animals

-Please save the date for Lobby Day for Animals - March 18, 2014 at the State House with more than 150 advocates in attendance.
+Thank you to everyone who attended Lobby Day for Animals on March 18, 2014 at the State House with more than 150 advocates in attendance.
 There are many ways to speak for those who can't: take action on legislation, use the media to raise awareness for animals, attend an animal advocacy training session, and/or join us to testify on animal bills; some haven't yet had a hearing despite a busy fall season at the State House.